FolkComputer/gadget/README.md

 - 4x M2 bolts for camera
   - 4x M2 nylock nuts for camera
-- 4x M2.5 bolts for pi 5
+- 4x M2.5 bolts for Pi 5
-  - 4x M2.5 standoffs for pi 5
+  - 4x M2.5 standoffs for Pi 5
 - 2x M2.5 bolts for front panel
   - 2x M2.5 heat set insert for front (to bolt front panel onto)
 - 1x 1/4 in bolt for top
 - 1x 1/4 in heat set insert for bottom